-We are working closely with Kiwis for Kiwi who are driving the national strategy 'Saving the Kiwi'.
+We are working closely with Save the Kiwi who are driving the national strategy to save our national bird.

-One of the key initiatives to save kiwi is known as Operation Nest Egg (ONE), a programme where wild birds in vulnerable areas are monitored during nesting time and eggs removed to Auckland Zoo or Rotorua where they are incubated in captivity.
+One of the key initiatives to save kiwi is known as Operation Nest Egg (ONE), a programme where wild birds in vulnerable areas are monitored during nesting time and eggs removed to Auckland Zoo, Rotorua or Taupo where they are incubated in captivity.
 The chick is reared in a predator-free site until it is deemed “stoat safe”, at which point it and can be returned to the wild, effectively bypassing the kiwi chick's most vulnerable stage of life.

 From Rotoroa Island, the kiwi either go back to Coromandel or onto a kohanga site, a larger predator-free location with a permanent breeding population of kiwi.
 Motutapu Island is the main kohanga site for Coromandel brown kiwi.
 Their offspring will be released to safe areas in the wild, growing the population and increasing the number of areas kiwi live.
 The goal nationally is to reverse the decline and instead grow each species of kiwi by 2% every year.
 This initiative alone can reverse the decline of North Island brown kiwi.

-This is all possible thanks to partnerships with the Department of Conservation, Kiwis for Kiwi and Thames Coast Kiwi Care (who protect the forest where our kiwi eggs come from)
+This is all possible thanks to partnerships with the Department of Conservation, Save the Kiwi and Thames Coast Kiwi Care (who protect the forest where our kiwi eggs come from)